rfortherestofus/r-without-statistics/r-without-statistics.md

 Now look, this is not a place for an anti-Excel rant.
 Excel is a fine tool that has empowered millions to work with data in ways they would never have been able to otherwise.

-But, for me, Excel was tedious.
+But I found Excel extremely tedious.
 The amount of pointing and clicking I had to do when working with the amount of data I had got old fast.
 Each time I would conduct a survey, I'd know that it would yield an avalanche of data and that my wrists would end up exhausted from hours of pointing and clicking.

 No matter what I did, analyzing data and creating charts in Excel just involved a lot of repetitive pointing and clicking.
 Kind of like this: